History of slavery in Kentucky: Overview

 Prior to 1792, Kentucky formed the far-western frontier of Virginia, which had a long history of slavery and indentured servitude.

 In early Kentucky history, slavery was an integral part of the state's economy, though the use of slavery varied widely in a geographically diverse state.
 From 1790 to 1860, the slave population of Kentucky was never more than one-quarter of the total population.
 After 1830, as tobacco production decreased in favor of less labor-intensive crops, much of the planter class in the central and western part of the state sold enslaved Africans to markets in the Deep South, where the demand for agricultural labor rose rapidly as cotton cultivation was expanded.
 It was lucrative for slave owners to sell the people they enslaved to the deep south, shipping approximately 80,000 stolen Africans southward between 1830 and 1860.

-Kentucky's enslaved population was concentrated in the "bluegrass" region of the state, which was rich in farmland and a center of agriculture.
+Kentucky's enslaved population was concentrated in the "bluegrass" central region of the state as well as its western region, which was rich in farmland and a center of agriculture.
 In less populated mountainous areas of Kentucky with independent farmers, slave ownership was much less frequent.
 In 1850, 28 percent of Kentucky's white families held enslaved African Americans.
 5% of slave owners had 100 or more slaves.
 In Lexington, enslaved people outnumbered the enslavers: 10,000 enslaved were owned by 1,700 slave owners.
 Lexington was a central city in the state for the slave trade.
-12 percent of Kentucky’s slave owners enslaved 20 or more people, 70 white families enslaved 50 or more people.
+12 percent of Kentucky's slave owners enslaved 20 or more people, 70 white families enslaved 50 or more people.
 Fluctuating markets, seasonal needs and widely varying geographical conditions characterized Kentucky slavery.

 The enslaved people were a key part of the settlement of Kentucky in the 1750s and 1760s, as permanent settlers started arriving in the late 1770s, especially after the American Revolution, some brought slaves to clear and develop the land.
 Early settlements were called stations and developed around forts for protection against indigenous peoples such as the Shawnee, Cherokee, Chickasaw and Osage, with whom there were numerous violent conflicts.
 Most of the early settlers were from Virginia, and some relied on slave labor as they developed larger, more permanent plantations.

 Planters who grew hemp and tobacco, which were labor-intensive crops, held more slaves than did smaller farmers who cultivated mixed crops.
 Subsistence agriculture could be done without any slave labor, although some subsistence farmers held a few slaves with whom they would work.
 Some owners also used enslaved African Americans in mining and manufacturing operations, for work on riverboats and along the waterfront, and to work in skilled trades in towns.